LeoNatan/LNPopupController/README.md

 > [!CAUTION]
 > Views returned from `viewForPopupTransition(from:to:)` must be part of the content controller's view hierarchy, or they will be ignored by the system and no transition will take place.

-Transitions are only available for prominent and floating popup bar styles with drag interaction style.
-Any other combination will result in no transition and this method will not be called by the system.
+Transitions are only available for prominent and floating popup bar styles with automatic or drag interaction styles.
+Any other combination will result in no transition.

 #### Popup Bar Customization